Combat uniform: New Zealand

-Being of a Commonwealth country New Zealand's armed forces generally followed British-style uniforms for most of the 20th century, with New Zealanders adopting British Battledress during World War II and Korea, and British "Jungle Greens" in Malaya and Borneo while serving in the 28th Commonwealth Infantry Brigade.
+Being of a Commonwealth country, New Zealand's armed forces generally followed British-style uniforms for most of the 20th century, with New Zealanders adopting British Battledress during World War II and Korea, and British "Jungle Greens" in Malaya and Borneo while serving in the 28th Commonwealth Infantry Brigade.
 During the Vietnam War New Zealand forces wore Australian Jungle Greens.
 NZ Special Air Service (NZSAS) troopers wore U.S-issue BDUs in ERDL camouflage during Vietnam and thereafter until the adoption of camouflage for all branches of service in 1980.

-British Disruptive Pattern Material camouflage was the basis of what eventually evolved into New Zealand disruptive pattern material which became the standard camouflage pattern for the New Zealand Defence Force from 1980 until 2013 when it was replaced by a New Zealand-only digital camouflage called New Zealand Multi Terrain Camouflage (NZMTP) by Canadian company Hyperstealth Biotechnology Corp.
+British Disruptive Pattern Material camouflage was the basis of what eventually evolved into New Zealand disruptive pattern material which became the standard camouflage pattern for the New Zealand Defence Force from 1980 until 2013 when it was replaced by a New Zealand-only digital camouflage called New Zealand Multi Terrain Camouflage (NZMTP) manufactured by Canadian company Hyperstealth Biotechnology Corp.
 The pattern has since been officially replaced with Multi-Terrain Pattern by Crye Precision.
 Crye Precision's off-the-shelf Multicam pattern from which MTP is derived was used by NZ SAS forces in Afghanistan.

-The cut of the New Zealand combat uniforms is similar to the modern U.S Army Combat Uniform which entered into service in 2008.
+The cut of the current New Zealand combat uniforms is similar to the modern U.S. Army Combat Uniform.
+It entered into service in 2008, was modified in 2013, and reverted in 2019.